titodamiani/mzmine_documentation/docs/visualization_modules/index.md

-# **Visualization modules**
+# Visualization modules

 MZmine provides a rangle of interactive visualization tools for analysis of raw and processed data.
-JFreeChart library is used for majority of plots.
 Most of the generated plots are interactive.

 The following **functions** are available: